Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties: Numerical results

 We now study the case with collision frequency $\sigma$ involving randomness.
 We set $\sigma(z)=2+z$ where $z$ follows the exponential distribution with parameter $\lambda =1$, i.e., $\pi(z)=e^{-z}$ for $z \in [0,\infty)$.
 In this case, the gPC-basis functions $\{ \phi_{i}(z) \}_{i \geq 0}$ are given by the Laguerre polynomials with the recurrence relation:

 and $\phi_{0}(z)=1, \phi_{1}(z)=-z+1$.

-In Figure \ref{random-collision-kernel}, we show the numerical simulation of the mean ($m_0^0, m_1^0$) of $m_0$ and $m_1$ with $N=3$ at $t=0.5$.
+In Fig.~\ref{random-collision-kernel}, we show the numerical simulation of the mean ($m_0^0, m_1^0$) of $m_0$ and $m_1$ with $N=3$ at $t=0.5$.
 In this example, the initial condition assumes the form of \ref{initial-condition}, with $a_0=0.9$.
 The training process is similar to that in the deterministic case, except that we replace the reference moments with their stochastic Galerkin counterparts.
-When performing the Galerkin expansion, we choose the order of truncation to be $K=4$.
+When performing the Galerkin expansion, we choose the order of truncation to be $K=3$.
 One can observe that our proposed LG model performs much better than the $P_N$ model, especially when predicting the mean of $m_1$.
+Performances of our method among various choices of $K$ and $N$ will be examined in test III(b) below.